2020 J. Lohr Estates Los Osos Merlot

-The 2019 J. Lohr Estates Los Osos Merlot is medium-dark in color with a ruby hue.
-Varietal aromas of black plum, black currant, and violet are elevated by a light barrel signature of baking spices and toasted pastry.
-14% Malbec in the blend contributes aromatic notes of pomegranate and hibiscus flower while bringing juiciness to the palate.
+The 2020 J. Lohr Estates Los Osos Merlot displays varietal aromas of black plum, black currant, and violet along with a light barrel signature of baking spices and toasted pastry.
+Malbec in the blend contributes notes of pomegranate and hibiscus flower and brings juiciness to the palate, while Cabernet Franc adds layers of cocoa and peppery spice.
+The mouth-watering palate transitions to a lingering black cherry finish.

-— Brenden Wood, red winemaker & Steve Peck, director of winemaking
+— Brenden Wood, red winemaker & Steve Peck, vice president of winemaking

 Paso Robles AVA, San Luis Obispo County, CA

-This versatile wine pairs well with grilled sausage and veggie shish kabobs or creamy spinach and tomato tortellini.
+This versatile wine pairs well with grilled sausage, vegetable shish kebob, or a dish of creamy spinach and tomato tortellini.

 Fermentation: Whole-berry fermentation in stainless steel tanks

-Barrel Type: American oak from Missouri forests, primarily light and medium-long toast with toasted heads
+Barrel Type: American oak, primarily medium and medium-long toast with toasted heads

 Rich, Paso Robles Merlot wine with just the right touch of sweet oak and gentle tannins for pairing with anything off the grill.

+We grow our Merlot grapes in the moderately cool El Pomar District of Paso Robles, which is acknowledged to be the ideal area for this variety in the Paso Robles AVA.
+Planted on Nacimiento-Los Osos, Arbuckle-San Ysidro, and Arbuckle-Positas complex soils, these well-drained but relatively poor mediums limit vine vigor and support wine quality.
 Traditionally, we harvest our estate-grown Merlot grapes across a range of sugar ripeness.
 The early picks usually capture the classic varietal definition of Merlot, while the fruit harvested later adds depth and intensity to the wine.
-Clone and rootstock combinations, along with variations in soil, add complexity to our Los Osos Merlot, as does the introduction of Italian clones of Merlot.
-We grow our Merlot grapes in the moderately cool El Pomar district of Paso Robles, which is generally acknowledged to be the ideal area for this variety in the Paso Robles AVA.
-Planted on Nacimiento-Los Osos, Arbuckle-San Ysidro, and Arbuckle-Positas complex soils, these well-drained but relatively poor soils limit vine vigor and support wine quality.
+Clone and rootstock combinations, along with the variations in soil, add complexity to our Los Osos release, as does the introduction of Italian clones of Merlot.